 - In response to the COVID-19 pandemic, the CalFresh time limit for Able-Bodied Adults Without Dependents (ABAWDs) has been temporarily suspended statewide beginning April 1, 2020 until further notice.
 During this time, ABAWDs will not be required to meet the work requirement to keep receiving CalFresh.

-- With schools and our park community centers closed for now, the staff at Long Beach Parks, Recreation, and Marine has shared fun ways to stay active and bring recreation to the homes of Long Beach residents on their Rec It web page regularly for ideas, inspirations, news, and tips on active ways to keep thriving in your own backyard!
+- The staff at Long Beach Parks, Recreation, and Marine has shared fun ways to stay active and bring recreation to the homes of Long Beach residents.
+Visist their Rec It web page regularly for ideas, inspirations, news, and tips on active ways to keep thriving in your own backyard!

 Stop the spread of stigma